tystar86/python_exercises/Tasks/data_structures.md

 ```

 #15.
->Write a Python program to get the length of an array.
+>Write a function to get the length of an array.

 **Expected Output:**
 ```